ArduPilot/ardupilot_wiki/common/source/docs/common-future-wiki-changes.rst

 New Features
 ============
 - Option to change Mounts to Neutral on rc failsafe, see https://github.com/ArduPilot/ardupilot_wiki/pull/6430
+- Auto-resizing scripting heap if needed at runtime, see https://github.com/ArduPilot/ardupilot_wiki/pull/6432

 [site wiki="plane"]